programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 map_df.boxplot(column=['MapScale'],vert=False)
 ```

-{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-09.png" alt="A boxplot showing the distrubtion of police killings per 100K population using a log-scale" caption="Figure 09.
-The distribution of the number of police killings per 100K population using a log-scale" %}
+{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-08.png" alt="A boxplot showing the distrubtion of police killings per 100K population using a log-scale" caption="Figure 08.
+The distribution of the number of police killings per 100K population using a log-scale." %}

 This conversion transforms a skewed distribution into a more normal distribution of log values.